ljupche98/EPFL-Tweets-Sentiment-Classification/README.md

 ## Prerequisites

-The project was developed and tested on Ubuntu 19.10 and Windows 10, with the following dependencies:
+The project was developed and tested on Ubuntu 19.10, with the following dependencies:

 ### Libraries